The equivalence of local-realistic and no-signalling theories: Local-realistic theories

+The next axioms express the fact that the noumenal state of a system determines the noumenal state of any of its subsystems.

-For all systems $A$ and $B$ such that $A$ is a subsystem of $B$, we require the existence of a function denoted $\pi_{A}^{B}$, which is called the \emph{noumenal projector} from system $B$ onto system $A$.
+\begin{axiom}[Noumenal projector] Associated to all systems $A$ and $B$ such that $A$ is a subsystem of $B$, is a function denoted $\pi_{A}^{B}$, which is called the \emph{ noumenal projector} from system $B$ to system $A$.
 Projector $\pi_{A}^{B}$ is a surjective function from the noumenal space of system $B$ to the noumenal space of system $A$.
-The intuitive reason for which we require that $\pi_{A}^{B}$ be surjective is that each state of system $A$ must arise from at least one state of any of its supersystems, such as~$B$.

-Furthermore, we require that if we have any noumenal state $N^{C}$ belonging to a system $C$ such that $A$ is a subsystem of $B$, which is {itself} a subsystem of $C$, then the following relation {must} hold between projectors:
+Furthermore, for all systems $A$, $B$ and $C$, where $A$ is a subsystem of $B$, which is itself a subsystem of $C$ then the following relation hold between projectors: